bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 58°
-- Partly Cloudy
+- Mostly Clear
-- 61% humidity
+- 60% humidity
 - 10 mph wind
-- 39% cloud cover
+- 36% cloud cover
 - 40 AQI 🟩
-- 1.14 inches of rain expected in the next 48 hours
+- 1.18 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>